 sales = amplification X sentiment X marketing intensity

 Now we can add in our close rate.
-Using a tool like CoreMetrics, we can calculate the percentage of folks who buy based on the number of unique visitors to our site.
+Using a tool like CoreMetrics or Google Analytics, we can calculate the percentage of folks who buy based on our site’s number of unique visitors.
 We can even fancy it up a little by separating new customers from return customers and/ or first-time visitors from repeat visitors.

 sales = amplification X sentiment X marketing intensity X close rate